 - I did my best to be considerate of Summer, the active dog, who was probably getting less attention than normal when we train.

 I started this project without having a completely clean system of releases for individual dogs.
 Ideally, I suppose I would have had that in place.
 There are several ways to go about this.
-Patricia McConnell, PhD, the eminent animal behaviorist, reported that her border collies could never learn individual releases from stays of the type, “Luke, OK,” because each dog would release on the “OK.”
+Patricia McConnell, PhD, the eminent animal behaviorist, reported that her border collies could never learn individual releases of the type, “Luke, OK,” because each dog would release on the “OK.”
 She instead taught them to release individually on a singsong call of their name (here’s her video demonstration).
 However, some people do direct separate cues to their dogs using their names.
 Emily Larlham who recommends this video as a prerequisite to her training multiple dogs video, demonstrates her dogs responding to individually directed cues, and she releases them separately in the latter video.

 I have had moderate success with directing individual cues to my dogs without formally training that, just incorporating some habits into our day to day living.
 Like Dr. McConnell, I use a special version of their names to invite one to come with me and for the others to wait.
 But I actually think that teaching a dog to wait on a mat in the area while another is trained is a way of teaching the kind of differentiated individual response we are talking about.
 For me, there is some tolerance for error in that situation, as long as I don’t apply any penalty for a dog releasing when I intended the cue for another.
 It is neither as crucial nor as difficult as when you have a group of dogs all waiting to be cued to do the same exciting thing, such as go out the door.